Bootstrapping the Cross-Validation Estimate: Method

-where $\hat{\sigma}_D$ is a consistent estimator of the standard error $\sigma_D.$ However, in general it is difficult to obtain such a consistent variance estimator when complex procedures such as lasso regularized regression or random forest are used for constructing the prediction model as in three examples discussed above.
-An appealing solution is to use the nonparametric bootstrap to estimate $\sigma_D^2$ \cite{davison1997bootstrap, efron1994introduction}.
-The rational is that, under the same set of assumptions,
+where $\widehat{\sigma}$ is a consistent estimator of the standard error $\sigma_0.$ However, in general, it is difficult to obtain such a consistent variance estimator when complex procedures such as lasso regularized regression or random forest are used to construct the prediction model as in the two application examples discussed above.
+An appealing solution is to use the non-parametric bootstrap described in algorithm \ref{ag:NB} to estimate $\sigma_D^2$ \citep{davison1997bootstrap, efron1994introduction}.
+The rationale is that, under the same set of assumptions in Section 1 of the Supplementary Material \citep{cai2025bootstrapping},